Omran302/Regression/Writeup.md

 ### Abstract

 The goal of this project was to use linear regression to predict the overall rating of football players in FIFA 22.
-We worked with the data we scraped from <https://www.fifaindex.com/> , Leveraging TODO feature engineering? along with linear regression to achieve promising results for this problem.
+We worked with the data we scraped from <https://www.fifaindex.com/> , Leveraging feature Selection, feature engineering and linear regression to achieve promising results.

 ### Design